-We are not asking for a humane intervention in France.
+We are not asking for a humane inter-vention in France.
 We only object to the constant exhibition of diplomatic hypocrisy.
-No external influence can benefit the French nation while they remain in their present attitude of melancholy cynicism, indifferent, inert, sceptical, the only active classes being the multitude of conspirators and the few proud lovers of law, the great public writers, whose protests strike the throne from an elevation which Louis Napoleon's claqueurs can never hope to reach.
+No external influence can benefit the French nation while they remain in their present attitude of melancholy quicism, indifferent, inert, sceptical, the only active classes being the multitude of conspirators and the few proud lovers of law, the great public writers, whose protests strike the throne from an elevation which LOUIS NAPOLEON'S claqueurs can never hope to reach.

-These claqueurs pretend that France, having regained her former place in Europe-which she had not lost-is in the enjoyment of all the liberties necessary to the well-being of a state.
+These claqueurs pretend that France, having regained her former place in Europe-which she had not lost-is in the enjoyment of all the libertics necessary to the well-being of a state.
 Liberty of the press, of speech, of discussion, of religion, of education, of personal movement, of political association, not being among those liberties, it is difficult to imagine what they are.
-But this may be said, that the older states of Europe have reached a point at which it is impossible to govern absolutely without the use of terror; and that, while no Government in France could brave the public indignation so far as to scourge a citizen on the Place de Grève, the principle on which the Austrian, French, and Neapolitan Governments are founded is one and the same.
+But this may be reached a point at which it is impossible to govern absolutely without the use of terror; and that, while no Government in France could brave the public indignation so far as to scourge a citizen on the Place de Grève, the principle on which the Austrian, French, and Neapolitan Governments are founded is one and the same.